-Brazil nuts are a great source of mineral selenium that helps catalyze the conversion of inactive thyroid hormone to the active form.
+Brazil nuts are a great source of the mineral selenium that helps catalyze the conversion of inactive thyroid hormone to the active form.
 The scientists found that supplementation with Brazil nuts improved thyroid hormone levels.

 Fish are rich in omega-3 and selenium.
 Omega-3 fatty acids help reduce LDL cholesterol, and selenium keeps thyroid hormone running.

-Eat salmon, sardines and tuna to counteract hypothyroidism.
+Eat salmon, sardines, and tuna to counteract hypothyroidism.
 You can have 3-5 oz of fish per day.
 Make sure you do not overcook the fish.

-Second, hypothyroidism can fracture your bones and having bone broth can help strengthen them.
+Second, hypothyroidism can fracture your bones, and having bone broth can help strengthen them.